Raisul447/bangladeshi-bank-payment-method/README.md

 ---

 ## 📢 Update Notice
-= 1.0.4 = Final stable release.
-Fully resolves the critical timing conflict issue related to file uploads and compliance requirements.
+= 1.0.6 = Version 1.0.6 has been released as a stable version.

 ## ⚖️ License & Copyright
 - Copyright © **Raisul Islam Shagor**